 McLean, VA 22107

-Deadlines: The media committee meets and reviews proposals three times during the year.
-Applications should be postmarked by one of these deadlines: March 1, July 15, or November 1.
+Deadlines: The media committee meets and reviews proposals twice per year.
+Applications should be postmarked by one of these deadlines: March 1 or November 2.
 You will be notified of the committee’s decision via email in 60 to 90 days after the deadline.
 We do not accept proposals via email, messenger or hand delivery.